Blog

 For example, if you spend thousands on an ad campaign that loses money in the long run, you may still take a large portion of the market share, or have plenty of brand presence — these metrics will all point to a highly effective campaign, at first glance.

 However, focusing solely on the outputs will lead to poor or low efficiency.
 From a long-term perspective, you will more than likely overspend on marketing.
 Thus, such a tactic isn’t worth keeping around and should be eliminated.
+Measuring the effectiveness of marketing campaigns is essential to justify marketing budgets, especially in times of economic uncertainty.

 High efficiency / High effectiveness